Daily Bots allows purchasing numbers directly via the dashboard and using them to call your bot via phone.

 Configure via the Daily Bots dashboard

 Navigate to the dashboard and click on the plus icon next to the number you purchased.
-You’ll see a field to enter a webhook URL:
+A modal will open, select Self-hosted: provide a webhook URL.
+You’ll then see a field to enter a webhook URL:

 Enter your ngrok URL (e.g. https://123.ngrok.app/api/dialin) and click Save.